Jeffrey Aubynn

-Isaac Jeffrey Eric Aubynn (born 12 May 1977) is a Swedish professional football coach and former player of Ghanaian descent who played as a midfielder.
-Starting in 2023, he will be the head coach at Superettan club Örgryte IS.
-He played in Sweden, Germany, Denmark, and Norway during a career that spanned between 1997 and 2014.
+Isaac Jeffrey Eric Aubynn (born 12 May 1977) is a Swedish professional football coach and former player who is currently the head of scouting for Allsvenskan club Malmö FF.
+During his playing career he played as a midfielder.

+Aubynn played in Sweden, Germany, Denmark, and Norway during a career that spanned between 1997 and 2014.
 He won seven caps for the Sweden national team between 2001 and 2007.

 Club career

 Early career

-Born in Göteborg, Aubynn started his career in Gunnilse IS where he played until 1997 when German giants Bayern Munich signed him, after one year in the Bundesliga he returned to Sweden and Halmstads BK in 1998.
+Born in Gothenburg, Aubynn started his career in Gunnilse IS where he played until 1997 when German giants Bayern Munich signed him, after one year in the Bundesliga he returned to Sweden and Halmstads BK in 1998.